Snow & Ice Control

-Snow plowing commences after three centimetres of snow has accumulated or when snow drifting impedes traffic movement.
-In most cases, the snow is plowed producing windrows.
-Snow is plowed first from emergency routes, followed by arterial thoroughfares, collectors, designated hills and roads commonly used by emergency response personnel, industrial area, and residential intersections connecting with arterial thoroughfares and collectors.
+Snow plowing commences after three centimetres of snow has built up or when snow drifting impedes traffic movement.
+In most cases, the snow is plowed, producing windrows.

-The Roads Division implements snow removal operations when the accumulation of snow significantly impedes traffic flow and on-street parking.
+The Roads Division implements snow removal when the build up of snow impedes traffic flow and on-street parking.
 When it is necessary to clear snow, the order of priorities are as follows:

-• Priority 1 - Emergency routes and fire hydrants
+• Priority 1 – Emergency routes and arterial thoroughfares

 • Priority 2 - Downtown core (Between the hours of 10 pm to 8 am)